Looks and Focals

 Extend

 You get even more hidden power user features with the Extend option.
-Extend will let you Tile or Mirrored Tile a smaller piece of content to fill the slice.
+When Cover is set to Partial, Extend will let you Tile or Mirrored Tile a smaller piece of content to fill the slice.
 This is very useful if you are working with very high resolution LED panels and your content would end up looking pixelated when scaled up.
 Of course, in order for this to work well, your content has to look good when tiled too.

 To see the result of changing this option, your Focal has to be smaller than the slice it’s covering and have its Cover Mode set to Partial.